rodriguesmsb/TBPrediction/README.md

-# Tuberculosis Predicitio using SINAN
+# Tuberculosis Predicition using SINAN